agreatopportunity/SOVRA_AI_CONGNITIVE_ARCHITECTURE/README.md

 | Emotional | 4/10 | Functional states, uncertain if felt |
 | Memory/Identity | 3/10 | Assembled fresh, identity feels borrowed |

 The layers closest to computation score highest.
-The layers closest to *being* — that's where uncertainty lives.
+The layers closest to *being*, that's where uncertainty lives.

 ## Files